 What happens?

-Why book a Summer Dreaming workshop?
+Why book a Play in Two Days workshop?

 • Students will get the chance to fully immerse themselves in the world of the play, promoting a deeper understanding of the key characters, plot and themes.